datastaxdevs/workshop-graphql-netflix/README.md

 - you may have to authenticate through Github in the process;
 - confirm the repo name and "Save & Deploy" when asked.

-_Note: if there is an existing account in Netlify, check the settings to make sure the Netlify account is connected to the your Github account._
+_Note: if there is an existing account in Netlify, check the settings to make sure the Netlify account is connected to your Github account._

 <details><summary>Show me!</summary>